 If you are into sports, then a stop at Pebble Beach is probably on the schedule today.
 This is one of the most famous golf courses in the entire world, and if you pay to go on the 17-mile drive, then you can walk through its lobby and see all of the famous photos and trophies.
 Read more about Pebble Beach here.

 I would not leave Monterrey without seeing the famous aquarium, especially if you have children as it is one of the best aquariums I have ever been too.
 They have so much to see that it can be overwhelming if you don’t have a few hours but it is still a great spot.

 Glaum Egg Ranch

-If you are camping, then Glaum Egg Ranch would be a good stop to get some home-grown organic eggs in a way I guarantee that you have not done before.
-You pay your $4 and the vending machine starts dancing then delivers you two dozen eggs.
+If you are camping, then Glaum Egg Ranch would be an excellent stop to get some home-grown organic eggs in a way I guarantee that you have not done before.
+You pay your $4, and the vending machine starts dancing then delivers you two dozen eggs.
 Yes, it is random, but it is fun.
 Read more about the Egg Vending Machine here.

 Seacliff State Beach & Aptos Pier

 Aptos Pier and Seacliff State Beach are a spot that you want to experience.
 At the end of the pier is a massive cement ship that was an amusement park decades ago and now is just sitting there sunk in the water.
 I love this type of stuff, and it is a great place for photography.
 Read about Seacliff State Beach here.